jamiedraws/BEM/readme.md

 }
 ```

-Okay, now my css is separated from my HTML so I can choose which headers I want my styling to apply to.
+Okay, now my CSS is separated from my HTML so I can choose which headers I want my styling to apply to.

 Imagine our website has two headers that look very similar to one another but are just colored differently.
-You're probably thinking about using the same css classes to handle most of the work, right?
+You're probably thinking about using the same classes to handle most of the work, right?
 Okay, so say I do that.
 Now, they look exactly the same.
 So, how can I change the color for this other header?

 Maybe, I just write another class that's supposed to overwrite the default styling.